 Video links are links that are mentioned within a video.
 You could either just talk about it, add a watermark to the video, or just show it on the screen at the point during the video when you're talking about it.
 These links aren't clickable.

 The best way to add clickable links to your YouTube videos depends on your preferences as a YouTube creator.
 If you're not a member of the YouTube Partner Program, you're obviously going to be limited in the type of links you can add to your videos.
-We've found the adding links directly to video descriptions allows for more flexibility, letting you link out to sites that fall outside your approved associated websites list.
+We've found that adding links directly to video descriptions allows for more flexibility, letting you link out to sites that fall outside your approved associated websites list.

 How to Add Clickable Links to Your YouTube Videos